Skip to content

 Troubleshooting TikZ Issues

-1. Check the LaTeX log for specific error messages (look in the build directory)
+Check the LaTeX log for the error (build directory)

-2. Verify that all required TikZ libraries are included in the template
+Verify required TikZ libraries are in the template

-1. Adjust the border parameter in the standalone document class
+Adjust the border in the standalone document class

 Best Practices